FREE SHIPPING WITHIN NEW ZEALAND AND ORDERS OVER $100 TO AUSTRALIA

 In fact, Nephritis is a medical term used to describe inflammation of the kidney, and the word Nephrite is derived from this name.
 There are stories of Chinese powdering the stone, then drinking the milky solution to make them impervious to heat and cold.

-Discovering Greenstone often meant a bonus, especially if it looked good it could be sold for between ten cents and twenty cents per kilogram.
+Discovering greenstone often meant a bonus for gold miners on the West Coast of New Zealand, especially if it looked good it could be sold for between ten cents and twenty cents per kilogram.
 It all depended on how it looked.
 Buyers were always visiting old mining sites and looking for stone.

 "Seebec' was a well known name on the Westland Goldfields.
 Louis Seebec lived in Kumara where he established a butcher's shop which also served as a base for buying stone.
 Little is known of this family.

-This method, called buying on the blind, was considered a sure way to lose one's money especially considering only fifteen percent of stones turned out to be suitable for high class jewellery, Stones that were not so attractive were placed aside, along with those encrusted with the talc rind.
+This method, called buying on the blind, was considered a sure way to lose one's money especially considering only 15% of stones turned out to be suitable for high class jewellery.
+Stones that were not so attractive were placed aside, along with those encrusted with the talc rind.

 Sometimes stones would be placed at the entrance of a tunnel if they were too heavy to cart back to the camp for safe keeping.
 Often heavy stones were found in the tunnel itself, rolled into a custom built hole in the tunnel wall.
 The hole was usually neatly repacked with smaller stones to reform the wall.
 I have entered and explored many tunnels at Seddon Terrace, and in one tunnel found a very large stone in 1984.
 Although it was of reasonable quality it was considered to be too risky to retrieve.